 NSF study on science academic concept learning

 Second-grade students in the Fall 2017 experimental group used Speak Agent for an average of less than six hours over a 12-week period (< 30 minutes per week).
 The control group received regular Science instruction over the same 12 weeks.
 The experimental group acquired 3.1 times more Science concepts than the control group did.
 In Spring 2018, both the experimental and control groups were allowed to use Speak Agent.
 On average, these students acquired 4.6 times more Science concepts over 12 weeks in Spring 2018, as compared to the Fall 2017 control group.
 Again, students had access to Speak Agent for an average of less than 30 minutes of usage per week over a 12-week period.
-Both effects had significance at p < .01.
+Both effects had significance at p < .01 (Li, 2018).
 The graph shows the average gains in Science concept acquisition for each second-grade group.
 Speak Agent content addressed 102 second-grade concepts in seven units of study.

 Testing with third graders had similar findings but were not statistically significant, likely due to constraints with population size, fidelity, and dosage.
 Read the full study report by Rockman et al >